Trump: Give me the wall, I'll give you 'Dreamers'

 Trump kicked the issue to Congress in September, while promising to "resolve the DACA issue with heart and compassion."

-On Wednesday, senior administration officials met with House Speaker Paul Ryan, Senate Majority Leader Mitch McConnell, House Minority Leader Nancy Pelosi, and Senate Minority Leader Chuck Schumer to discuss potential paths forward for the upcoming budget agreement.
+On Wednesday, senior administration officials met with House Speaker Paul Ryan, Senate Majority Leader Mitch McConnell, House Minority Leader Nancy Pelosi and Senate Minority Leader Chuck Schumer to discuss potential paths forward for a budget agreement.
 DACA and the border were among the topics mentioned.

-A joint statement from the White House, Ryan, and McConnell after the meeting issued an early warning against "holding funding for our troops hostage for immigration policy."
+A joint statement from the White House, Ryan and McConnell issued after the meeting warned against "holding funding for our troops hostage for immigration policy."